Are there supernatural beings? Is there a supreme being?

 - That is, it’s rational to believe supernatural beings don’t exist.

-- Agnosticism regards the existence of supernatural beings as an open question.
+- Agnosticism is the view that the existence of supernatural beings as an open question.

-- That is, it’s not rational to either believe or disbelieve that supernatural beings exist.
+- That is, it’s not rational to believe that supernatural beings exist and it’s not rational to believe that supernatural beings don’t exist.

 - Argument against Atheism: